The following question was submitted by a Bright Hope Ally. Meggie, from Virginia, asks:

 What are the three best things I can do personally to help the poor and give them hope?

 Thanks, Meggie, great question.
-Tough question, when you consider the extreme poor are in difficult to reach places, far from the U.S. and Canada, and face many different types of challenges.
+I’m encouraged you want to help the poor and needy.
+But it’s also a very tough question, when you consider the extreme poor are in difficult to reach places, far from the U.S. and Canada, and face many different types of challenges.

 When I was growing up, people would send containers full of donated supplies to missionaries, sometimes useful things, many times, not so much.